Note: This article is part two of a series. Read part one here.

 Synthesis

 Of course, no plan survives the initiation of combat, and our regional allies will not crack immediately.
-However, the U.S.’s adversaries anticipate this, and will use their superior industrial base as well as the political and societal will to expend copious levels of blood and treasure to nullify mistakes, setbacks, or inferior quality of training, logistics, discipline and technological sophistication among their forces.
+However, the U.S.’s adversaries anticipate this and will use their superior industrial base, alongside the political and societal will to expend copious levels of blood and treasure, to nullify mistakes, setbacks, or inferior quality of training, logistics, discipline, and technological sophistication among their forces.
 With respect to the skill and technical capabilities of the U.S. and allied armed forces, even we will find it hard-pressed for our attacks to not be absorbed.
 Per Congress’ 2024 Report on the Commission of the National Defense Strategy, the U.S. military would “largely exhaust its munitions inventories in as little as three or four weeks” in a war only with China.
-Meanwhile, Russia alone seeks to produce enough Shahed family drones to use 1,000 a day in combat by the end of 2026.
+Russia alone seeks to produce enough Shahed-family drones to use 1,000 a day in combat by the end of 2026.
+The dilution strategy will operate faster than the United States can replace what it loses.
+American capability, whether through Replicator, Silicon Valley innovation, or marginal procurement increases, cannot be added fast enough to offset the rate at which our adversaries are positioned to consume it.
+Increased defense spending alone cannot change the military balance in our favor on the relevant timeline, for the U.S. defense industrial complex lacks the human capital and infrastructure capacity to instantly absorb more money.
+A Third World War will be defined by the asymmetry between an industrial-base coalition built for prolonged attritional war and an American force posture built for short, decisive, technologically dominant operations.

 Conclusion